fukamachi/qlot/README.markdown

 * adds Roswell's `bin` directory to the `PATH` environment variable;
 * executes given command with arguments.

-Here are few usefull commands:
+Here are few useful commands:

 * `qlot exec ros emacs` - starts Emacs for development.
 Inferior lisp will use only systems, installed by `qlot install`.
 If you want to use systems from directories other than